picmi/help/docs/business/guide/workflows/updating-workflow-documents.md

 ### Step 4: Preview and verify

-Always check your changes before applicants see them.
+Always check your changes before participants see them.

 :::instructions

-1. Click **Preview** in the workflow editor
+1. Select **Preview** mode in the Workflow Builder
 2. Navigate to the section with your updated document
 3. Click the document link to ensure it opens correctly
 4. Verify the correct version appears
    :::

 ::: prompt
-Testing takes 2 minutes and prevents applicants from seeing broken links or wrong documents.
+Testing takes 2 minutes and prevents participants from seeing broken links or wrong documents.
 :::

 ## Frequently asked questions